ewang184/heygen_takehome_task/README.md

 # Setup
 For a given input video_file, move the file to the root directory and run the following.

-Note: It will be necessary to agree to coqui terms of non-commercial CPML when running setup_translate
+Note: It will be necessary to agree to terms of the coqui non-commercial license when running setup_translate

 ```
 docker build -t heygen_docker .